Guiyang Longdongbao International Airport

-Guiyang Longdongbao International Airport (IATA: KWE, ICAO: ZUGY) is an airport serving Guiyang, the capital of Guizhou Province.

-Guiyang Longdongbao Airport was opened on 28 May 1997 and adopted its current name on 19 January 2006.
+Guiyang Longdongbao International Airport (IATA: KWE, ICAO: ZUGY) is an international airport serving Guiyang, the capital of Southwest China’s Guizhou province, and the hub for Colorful Guizhou Airlines.
+The airport was opened on 28 May 1997 and adopted its current name on 19 January 2006.
 It is located 11 km southeast from Guiyang's city center.
 It is about 4 km2 and has a 3200 m long, 45 m wide runway, which can accommodate Boeing 747, Airbus A330 widebodied aircraft.
 The terminal is about 34000 m2, available for over 2000 passengers departing and arriving per hour.

 In 2017, Guiyang Longdongbao International Airport was the 22nd busiest airport in mainland China, with 18,109,610 passengers.

 Expansion

-In 2010 Guiyang Airport exceeded its design capacity of 5 million passengers per year.
+In 2010, Guiyang Airport exceeded its design capacity of 5 million passengers per year.
 An airport expansion project, with a total investment of about 3.4 billion yuan, was authorized and started in September 2010.
 The aim was to take the total annual passenger capacity to 15.5 million and the cargo traffic to 220 thousand tons per year.

-Hainan Airlines began a weekly flight to Paris, France on March 24, 2019, opening up Guiyang and Guizhou Province to international long-haul air travel for the first time.
+Hainan Airlines began a weekly flight to Paris, France, on 24 March 2019, opening up Guiyang and Guizhou Province to international long-haul air travel for the first time.

 A-CDM

 In June 2017, Guiyang airport launched cooperation with the aviation data service company VariFlight regarding the installation of Airport Collaborative Decision Making system (A-CDM).
-The main purpose of such system is to improve on-time performance and safety of the airport's operations.
+The main purpose of this system is to improve on-time performance and safety of the airport's operations.